Discover how to learn German in Germany or before you move with our helpful guide for non-German speakers relocating to the country.

 - The Goethe-Institut: they promote the study of German abroad and are an international market leader for German tuition.
 Users have access several options such as courses for day-to-day or leisure use, or those more suitable for professionals or students.

-- Lingoda: their private and group classes are available 24/7 and tailor to each student’s needs, providing maximum flexibility and allowing teachers and language advisers to work closely with each student.
+- Lingoda: their private and group classes are available 24/7 and tailor to each student’s needs, providing maximum flexibility, and also allowing teachers and language advisers to work closely with each student.

 Other popular online language-learning resources